 It would require a lot of space to express what is morally good and bad.
 But in one sentence, it may be said that, if a person acts under the influence of hatred, anger, lies, prejudice, greed, ego, partiality, lust and such other acts under the influence of body-consciousness, then his actions are bad or negative.
 These create disharmony and conflict and sufferings in society.

 On the other hand, if a person has a balanced judgment, the stability of mind, peace of the spirit and acts with the feeling of love, justice, sympathy, humility and such other actions in soul-consciousness, then his acts are good because such acts promote harmony, peace, unity and happy feelings.

 Every action is preceded by thoughts.
-The most powerful instrument that mankind possesses is thought power.
-Thoughts build our consciousness and shape our attitude.
+The most powerful instrument that a human soul is gifted is the thought power.
+Thoughts build your consciousness, shape your attitude, and then design your life.
 One needs to know how important thoughts are.
-Every human creation we see in this world is due to powerful thoughts in human minds.
-Thoughts shape our world.
-Thoughts are fertilized by knowledge.
+Every human creation we see in this world is due to powerful thoughts of a human mind brought alive.
+The quality of our thoughts designs our world.
+Thoughts are fertilized by our knowledge, our root belief system.
 A person with a certain kind of knowledge usually creates thoughts in harmony with that knowledge.
-Knowledge gives wisdom; a person without knowledge is a person whose thoughts will be formed in ignorance.
+Then someone who has imbibed spiritual knowledge would most likely create pure, powerful thoughts in harmony with his true nature.